jannahastings/jannahastings.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer scientist interested in developing intelligent computational systems to advance research across the biological and social sciences and the digital humanities.
+I am a computer scientist interested in developing intelligent computational systems to advance research across the biological and social sciences.
 I am particularly interested in the interface between data science, i.e. algorithms for deriving inferences and predictions based on structured and unstructured data, and _knowledge_ science, i.e. research that amasses, integrates and harnesses what we already know and channels that back towards efforts to make novel discoveries, towards a genuinely cumulative discovery frontier.

 To this end I have actively contributed both to research in computational knowledge representation and reasoning, community-wide knowledge integration across a variety of specific fields via building standards and databases, and primary research using computational (mathematical and statistical) approaches.
 I have applied these interests across a range of domains including bioinformatics, cheminformatics, psychology and the social and behavioural sciences, and digital humanities.
 Some of the projects that I am involved in are described further below.